-What is most disturbing is the desperate people who have jumped from the Tower and are now falling to their death.
+What is most disturbing is the desperate people who have jumped from the Tower and are now dying.
 It is clear that total destruction is imminent, and there is no turning back.

 If we had to redesign the upright Tower to a more modern-day representation, a crashing airplane would be an accurate alternative image.

-Are you prepared to take your blinders off take this personal crisis head-on?
+Are you prepared to take your blinders off and take this personal crisis head-on?
 Seeing through illusions and letting go of what you wish things to be is the very first step.

 Money and Career Meaning

 Some of the situations that usually follow the fall of the Tower include the loss of a job, a long period of unemployment, or a very stressful work environment.
-When it comes to business, the Tower can predict failure out of nowhere.
+Regarding business, the Tower can predict failure out of nowhere.

 Love and Relationships Meaning

 With relationships, the Tower usually predicts the ending of a friendship, a breakup, or a divorce.
 If the Tower tarot card is one of the Major Arcana cards pulled in a love reading, the probability of success isn’t good.

-The ending is often connected to the deception of some kind and eventual uncovering of the truth.
+The ending is often connected to a deception of some kind and the eventual uncovering of the truth.
 Angry outbursts and emotional meltdowns may occur.
 This definitely won’t be the kind of amicable ending that most people hope for when closing a chapter.

 Losing the one you love or hoped to build a future with can be a painfully humbling experience.
 But this transition will be necessary if things aren’t meant to be.